wr1159/brainrotify/README.md

 ## Features / Todo

-- [ ] frontend like unicorn website full of brainrot, scroll different videos (coins) and can instantly buy
+- [ ] frontend like full of brainrot to create video and mint
-- [ ] frames for buying and selling
-- [ ] backend to generate videos given topic and style (minecraft parkour / soap cutting)
+- [ ] backend to generate videos given topic and style with captions

 ## User Flow

 1. User type initial content for reel to be about - Chernobyl, Turtles, Anything really.
-2. User select brainrot content - Minecraft Parkour, Soap Cutting, Subway Surfers.
+2. User select brainrot style - Lobotomy Kaisen, Minecraft Parkour, Soap Cutting, Subway Surfers.
-3. Pay Our Address 0.002 ETH and send API Request.
+3. Send API Request.
 4. Script is generated from initial content.
 Should be 1 Minute in Length.
 5. Script is fed to TTS.
 6. Image is generated based on clips.